kingo132/surface-go2-hackintosh/README.md

 - [ ] Ir camera (won't work)
 - [ ] NFC (won't work)

+## Turn off BD PROCHOT
+It's very wired that BD PROCHOT will kick in even at 60 ~ 70c.
+When it kick in, the cpu will die to 0.4Ghz and become a holy garbage.
+So it's better to turn it off to get a better performance.

+You can use the DisablePROCHOT.efi file in EFI/OC/Drivers to turn off it.
+After turnning it off, if the cpu continues to be fully loaded, the temperature may rise to near 90c.
+Beyond 90c, the device will become unstable, it will either auto power off or crash.
+So you should also do the following step to lower the temperature.

 ## Lower the temperature
 By default, the long term TDP is set to 8 watt, you can lower it to 7 watt to maintain the temp below 80c.
 Also, offset the cpu voltage by 115mv also help cool the device.
 ```